protieusz/DragonFruit/README.md

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Maximus by ProtieusKeebs is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)
+DragonFruit by ProtieusKeebs is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)